Personal Workflow Tools

 Aug 30th, 2014

-As a first post I thought I would make the obligatory 'these are the apps and tools I use' as a testing ground for a first post.
+As a first post I thought I would make the obligatory 'these are the apps and tools I use' as a testing ground for my initial post.
 So without delay I will continue.

 I love apps and I'm a complete App-Junkie so I'm guessing that in a year from now I could look at this post and cringe at some of the items that I consider to be 'essential' and I'm pretty sure that a few people will have something to say about my choices, but at this time right now, these work very well for me personally.

-Sketch 3 - It purchased Sketch 2 at the end of January this year (2014) and played around with it as a vector tool mainly to be used as a simplified version of Illustrator for icons and logos for vector output but upon using it it became quite evident that this app could be used for so much more.
-I started reading various articles from hip designers exclaiming that Sketch was the Photoshop / Illustrator killer.
+Sketch 3 - I purchased Sketch 2 at the end of January this year (2014) and played around with it as a vector tool mainly to be used as a simplified version of Illustrator for icons and logos for vector output but upon using it it became quite evident that this app could be used for so much more.
+I started reading various articles from awesome designers exclaiming that Sketch was the Photoshop / Illustrator killer for UI work.

-I had been using Photoshop Shifty edition since version 7 and had then later used it professionally (and legit) at work due to the many years of experience with my 'extended' trial.
-I had grown distant from the newer versions and I have never liked monthly costs of the CC suite or anything if possible.
-As after a while you end up just paying hundreds in monthly subscriptions in your life with various personal and professional costs, most of which you could do without.
+Before this I had been using Photoshop Shifty edition since version 7 and had then later used it professionally (and legit) at work due to the many years of experience with my 'extended' trial.
+I had grown distant from the newer bloated versions and I have never liked monthly costs of the CC suite or anything if possible so I was looking for an alternative.
 This is a personal preference and I prefer to pay for things outright if possible and always will.

 Pixelmator - So Sketch seemed a great solution at a fraction of the price.
 This along with Pixelmator that I have been using for about a year which even though it falls short in a couple of areas compared the behemoth that is Photoshop it is superb for bitmap photo editing and the Pixelmator team are constantly updating and pushing it forward.
 In short the Sketch + Pixelmator Team Combo is outstanding quality.